 What to See in Ostuni: A Complete Guide Through History and Flavors

-The White City, The pearl of Upper Salento, the village where you stroll and get lost among the alleys: welcome to Ostuni!
-One of the most photographed and loved cities of Puglia, most visited but also most authentic.
+The White City, the pearl of Upper Salento, the village where you can stroll and get lost among its alleyways: welcome to Ostuni!
+One of the most photographed and beloved cities in Apulia, both highly visited yet still truly authentic.

 Ostuni is located 218 meters above sea level, on a hill that allows it to be entirely panoramic.
-Every house, you could say, overlooks the valley that connects the city to the sea.
-The view below is a vast expanse of olive trees that, moved by the wind, change color, and the white of its houses makes it a small great work of art between earth and sun.
+It can be said that every house overlooks the valley that connects the city to the sea.
+The plain below is a vast expanse of olive trees that, swayed by the wind, change color, and the white of its houses makes it a small yet great work of art between land and sun.

 The choice, in fact, to paint everything white dates back hundreds of years.
 The white helps shield from the sun and the intense heat of summer.
 It keeps the houses cooler and protects against the dryness of the Mediterranean climate typical of southern Puglia.
 But that’s not all!
 In the Middle Ages, whitewashing the houses with lime also served to give more brightness, thanks to the light reflecting off the white, and to protect the town from the plague epidemic.